College Council

 John Fleming – Public Member

-Woyengi Gigi Goary – Elected Social Worker
+Woyengi (Gigi) Goary – Elected Social Worker

-Dr. Woyengi Gigi Goary is a registered social worker with over 25 years of professional experience.
+Dr. Woyengi (Gigi) Goary is a registered social worker with over 25 years of professional experience.
 She has a PhD in social work from the University of Toronto.
 Prior to this, Dr. Goary received a master’s degree in social work from York University.
 Her trauma-informed social work practice includes working with individuals and families in the areas of health and mental health, child welfare, and corrections.
 Dr. Goary has expertise in investigation, evaluation and assessment, and diversity, equity, and inclusion from an anti-racism perspective with a focus on anti-Black racism and intersectionality.
 She is also a sessional graduate professor of social work at the University of Windsor and provides leadership as a board director and union president.
-Her social work education and practice is grounded in addressing trauma, as well as the elimination of systemic, individual, and institutional oppression.
+Her social work education and practice are grounded in addressing trauma, as well as the elimination of systemic, individual, and institutional oppression.

 Sanjay Govindaraj – Elected Social Worker